Target audience: Filespace users

 8. Once your security credentials have been validated by your SSO identity provider, you will be connected to your Filespace, at which time you can begin working.

-If you need to confirm or validate your currently active user name, you can confirm this by checking the username at the bottom of the LucidLink dashboard:
+If you need to confirm or validate your currently active user name, you can confirm this by checking the username at the top of the LucidLink dashboard: